Trump is taking his 'America First' agenda to the United Kingdom with state trip: Sean Spicer

 He followed up, “Kahn reminds me very much of our very dumb and incompetent Mayor of NYC, de Blasio, who has also done a terrible job - only half his height.
 In any event, I look forward to being a great friend to the United Kingdom, and am looking very much forward to my visit.
 Landing now!”

-The President has arrived in Britain during a sensitive political Moment.
+The President has arrived in Britain during a sensitive political moment.
 Current Prime Minister of England Theresa May will officially step down as leader of the Conservative Party on Friday.
-The race to replace her is in full swing with at least 13 candidates having thrown their hat in the ring.
-The elect is expected to be announced in July.
+The race to replace her is in full swing with at least 13 candidates having thrown their hats in the ring.
+The results are expected to be announced in July.

 As the president was landing, Boris Johnson—Britain’s former foreign secretary—officially launched his leadership bid with a campaign video.
 President Trump told The Sun newspaper last Friday that Johnson “would be excellent.”